AdaCore/ada_language_server/integration/vscode/ada/media/settings.md

 folder.

-⚙ You can change settings per workspace or per user: generally we recommend to change the project file setting in the desired workspace, since project files are usually workspace-specific.
+⚙ You can change settings per workspace or per user: generally we recommend to change the project file settings in the desired workspace, since project files are usually workspace-specific.

 📋 [List of Ada settings](https://github.com/AdaCore/ada_language_server/blob/master/doc/settings.md)